-So now let’s talk about what SHEIN is for, and what it’s not good for so you can understand what kind of pieces you should be shopping for.
+So now let’s talk about what SHEIN is good for, and what it’s not good for, so you can understand what kind of clothing items you should be shopping for.

-- trendy pieces you don’t want to spend a lot on
+- seasonal and trendy pieces you don’t want to spend a lot on

 Shopping at SHEIN isn’t good for:

 - durable and high quality pieces of clothing, shoes and accessories

 - consistent sizing from item to item